 The Foundation supports efforts to reduce gun violence in Chicago.
 Support is provided for research and evaluations of interventions that seek to suppress violence, primarily through coordinated law enforcement and criminal justice responses, as well as efforts to test the effectiveness of promising strategies to prevent violence among at-risk, middle-grade youths.

 Monitoring and Evaluation

 We monitor the expected and proposed outcomes of all our grants through grantee reports and our interactions with grantees.

 We also conduct rigorous evaluations of each program component and initiative within the Community and Economic Development portfolio.
-MDRC, a policy research firm with extensive experience in the community development field, leads the comprehensive documentation and evaluation of the New Communities Program.
-(The interim report is available.)
-In addition, evaluations are underway or planned for efforts in violence reduction, employment, economic development, and building civic technology capacities.
+MDRC, a policy research firm with extensive experience in the community development field, led the comprehensive documentation and evaluation of the New Communities Program.
+In addition, evaluations are underway or planned for efforts to reduce violence and improve access to and use of information technologies.